Eidoo (EDO) Trading Up 16.6% Over Last Week

 Eidoo Coin Trading

-It is usually not presently possible to buy alternative cryptocurrencies such as Eidoo directly using US dollars.
-Investors seeking to acquire Eidoo should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
+It is usually not currently possible to buy alternative cryptocurrencies such as Eidoo directly using U.S. dollars.
+Investors seeking to acquire Eidoo should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy Eidoo using one of the exchanges listed above.

 Receive News & Updates for Eidoo Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Eidoo and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.